amoriello/trust-line/README.md

 The phone encrypt them with a strong generated AES key, (let's call it the Recovery Key, it's generated for simplicity, but you can override it using your own passphrase that will be derivated (PBKDF2) to generate the Recovery Key).
 The application will ask you to print this secret Recovery Key (as a QR code), and put it in a safe somewhere...safe.

+So yes, there are 4 keys (and that's the last, I promise).

+The Recovery Key rules them all, keep it safe.

 ### What if I lose my phone?
 - It's OK, your encrypted passwords can be safely stored on any Cloud, synchronized across your devices, or simply backuped by mail.